juliatan/ethereum-crowdcoin/README.md

 - `npm run test` - run test suite
 - `node deploy.js` - deploy contract to test network
-  - You'll need to create a `.env` file with your `INFURA_API` and Metamask wallet `MNEMONIC`.
-This is parsed in `compile.js`, so that the variables are available when running `node deploy.js`.
   - If you get an error to do with `ERR_OSSL_EVP_UNSUPPORTED`, it'll be due to an issue with the node version you're using.
 I used `nvm` to switch to version 15.8.0, which does the trick.
 Alternatively if you don't want to do this, set this option `export NODE_OPTIONS=--openssl-legacy-provider`.

 ## Resources